inkVerb/VIP/501-shell/Lesson-08.md

 - **`UPDATE` existing pieces**
 - **Retrieve the ID of the most recent `INSERT`**

-This will get the new ID of the last database `INSERT`:
+This will get the ID of the last database `INSERT`:

 ```sql
 SELECT SCOPE_IDENTITY();
 ```

-This is how to do it in MySQLi (SQL for PHP):
+This is how to do the same in MySQLi (SQL for PHP):

 ```php
 $last_id = $database->insert_id;